Jayne Nakata is a long term resident of Iwaki City, Fukushima.

 WHAT KIND OF POSITIVE IMPACT CAN VISITORS HAVE WHEN VISITING FUKUSHIMA?

 I know that many readers want their trip to make a positive impact on the local communities that they visit.
-It’s hard to do that when you are ticking boxes of the major attractions in Tokyo or Kyoto, but in Fukushima, this is somewhere that your visit can make a real difference to small family owned businesses that have been suffering dreadfully for 8 years since the disaster of 2011.
+It’s hard to do that when you are ticking boxes of the major attractions in Tokyo or Kyoto, but in Fukushima, this is somewhere that your visit can make a real difference to small family owned businesses that have been suffering dreadfully for over 10 years since the disaster of 2011.

 WHERE SHOULD YOU VISIT?